kmarkus/rFSM/doc/README.txt

 1 Overview
 -----------

   rFSM is a small and powerful Statechart implementation.
-It was mainly designed for /Coordinating/ of complex systems but is not limited to that. rFSM is written in pure Lua and is therefore highly portable and embeddable.
+It is mainly designed for /Coordinating/ of complex systems but is not limited to that. rFSM is written in pure Lua and is therefore highly portable and embeddable.
 As a Lua domain specific language rFSM inherits the extensibility of its host language.

   rFSM is dual licensed under LGPL/BSD.

   This README is also available in HTML and Text format in the doc/ subdirectory.

 2 Setup
 --------